mattyoung101/omicron/documentation/docs/omicam.md

 ## Localisation
 ### Previous methods and background
 Localisation is the problem of detecting where the robot is on the field.
 This information is essential to know in order to develop advanced strategies and precise movement control, instead of just driving directly towards the ball.
+In this section, we give a brief overview of the known methods teams currently use to localise and their benefits/drawbacks.

-Currently, teams use three main methods of localisation.
-Firstly, the most common approach uses the detected goal blobs in the camera to triangulate the robot's position.
+The most common approach uses the detected goal blobs in the camera to triangulate the robot's position.
 This approach can be very inaccurate because of the low resolution of most cameras (such as the OpenMV), the fact that there are only two goals to work with as well as the fact that sometimes the goals are not visible (especially in SuperTeam).
 Using this approach on an OpenMV, we found accuracy of about 15 cm, but running on Omicam at 720p we found accuracy of around 4-6 cm.
+However, if the goals are missing, localisation is impossible.

 The second approach in use is based on distance sensors such laser range finders (LRFs) or ultrasonic sensors.
 By using a few of these sensors on a robot, the position of the robot can be inferred with trigonometry by measuring the distance to the walls.
-The drawback of this approach is that it's impossible to reliably distinguish between interfering objects, such as a hand or another robot, compared to a wall.
+The drawback of this approach is that it's impossible to reliably distinguish between interfering objects, such as a hand or another robot, and the walls actually being looked for.
 This means that although this approach can be accurate on an empty field, it is very difficult to use reliably in actual games.
 On an empty field, teams have found accuracies of 5-10 cm, but data is often invalid and can't be used reliably in real games.

 The third approach in use by some teams is one based on 360 degree LiDARS.
 This approach, being similar to the second approach, has similar accuracy and drawbacks.
 One additional drawback is the expensive cost and heavy weight of LiDARS.